GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_1.md

 ```bash
 <command_name> --help
 ```
+- not all commands have `--help` configured

-- We will use `--help` as the default for the workshop
+- We will use `man` as the default for the workshop
 - More documentation is available at [manual-pages](https://www.kernel.org/doc/man-pages/)

 <br>